SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 Become the Certified Manufacturer

 Post-TOT, CFF undergoes rigorous Indian Navy and PSU shipyard qualification.
 Once certified, no other Indian entity can supply that system — certification IS the moat.
-Re-qualification is rare and takes 5–7 years minimum.

 -